rubencart/OnceUponAI/backend/README.md

 ## Run

-From the `backend/` folder: `uvicorn main:app --reload`.
+From the `backend/` folder (and after activating the conda environment with `conda activate gentenv`): run `uvicorn main:app --reload`.
 You should see something like this:
 ```
 INFO:     Will watch for changes in these directories: ['/Users/rubenc/Documents/rapps/OUAI-pt2/LDES-API/backend']
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)